 While wandering through the village use the help of residents who will be happy to indicate two most interesting rock churches.
 The first one is called the Chest Church (tr.
 Sandıkkaya Kilise).
 It was cut into the rock on a cruciform plan and resembles Belli Kilise church from Soğanlı Valley in Cappadocia.
 The second one is the Hyacinth Church (tr.
 Sümbül Kilisesi).
 It is often associated with the alleged visit of St. Paul.

-Some Turkish sources ensure that organized groups of tourists can spend the night in Kilistra, in a local homestead, adapted to the needs of travelers.
+Some Turkish sources ensure that organized groups of tourists can spend the night in Kilistra, in a local homestead, adapted to the needs of travellers.
 However, the most sensible decision is to find accommodation in nearby Konya and visit Kilistra during a daily tour around the area.
 It is also a good idea to bring along a picnic basket and a supply of drinks because restaurants and grocery stores are hard to find in Gökyurt.

 By car: Kilistra is located just off route D696, connecting Konya and Antalya.
 If you come from the center of Konya, drive 33 km and then turn south (left) just before Erenkaya village.
 After driving further 13 km, you will reach Gökyurt.
 Drive carefully as the road is not in the best condition.